ranvir-not-found/ranabir-not-found.github.io/index.md

 - **Philosophy:** Moral Philosophy, Existentialism

 ## News
+- **[Feb.
+2026]** Going offline for my upcoming Exams.
+I'll have limited to no access to my usual accounts.
+For anything urgent, please reach out via email.
+Sorry for the inconvenience!
 - **[Dec.
 2025]** Our paper has been desk-accepted and is currently under formal peer review at the Elsevier journal, Engineering Applications of Artificial Intelligence
 - **[Oct.
 2025]** Our paper is live in SSRN